publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schIII/ptIV/sptd/m__us_usc_t47_s396.md

  __Temporary Commission on Alternative Financing for Public Telecommunications; Composition; Personnel; Functions; Report; Demonstration Programs for Determining Feasibility of Permitting Public Television Stations and Public Radio Station Licensees To Broadcast Advertising Announcements__

     [Pub.
-L. 97–35, title XII][/us/pl/97/35], §§ 1232, 1233, Aug.
+L. 97–35, title XII][/us/pl/97/35/tXII], §§ 1232, 1233, Aug.
 13, 1981, [95 Stat.
 731][/us/stat/95/731], 733, established a Temporary Commission on Alternative Financing for Public Telecommunications for the purpose of conducting a study, to be submitted to Congress not later than July 1, 1982, regarding options which may be available to public telecommunications entities, the Public Broadcasting Service, and National Public Radio with respect to development of sources of revenue in addition to sources available to such entities on Aug.
 13, 1981, further provided for membership of the Temporary Commission as well as other administrative matters, further authorized the Temporary Commission to establish a demonstration program to allow broadcast advertising announcements on public radio and television stations, which would run from Jan.
 1, 1982, to June 30, 1983, further directed the Temporary Commission to submit to Congress, not later than Oct.
 1, 1983, a report on the demonstration program, and further provided for the termination of the Temporary Commission 90 days after the submission of this report to Congress.

  __Compensation of Officers and Employees__

 [Pub.
-L. 95–567, title III, § 303(b)][/us/pl/95/567/s303/b], Nov.
+L. 95–567, title III][/us/pl/95/567/tIII], § 303(b), Nov.
 2, 1978, [92 Stat.
 2412][/us/stat/92/2412], provided that:

 > “The amendment made by subsection (a) \[amending this section\] shall not be construed to reduce the annual rate of pay of any officer or employee of the Corporation for Public Broadcasting in any case in which (1) such officer or employee was appointed or named to any position in the Corporation before the date of the enactment of this Act \[Nov.
 2, 1978\]; and (2) the annual rate of pay for such position, as in effect on such date of enactment, exceeds the maximum rate of pay established in section 396(e)(1) of the Communications Act of 1934 \[subsec. (e)(1) of this section\], as amended by subsection (a).”

 [Pub.
-L. 95–567, title III, § 307(b)][/us/pl/95/567/s307/b], Nov.
+L. 95–567, title III][/us/pl/95/567/tIII], § 307(b), Nov.
 2, 1978, [92 Stat.
 2419][/us/stat/92/2419], provided that:

 > “Section 396(k)(10) of the Communications Act of 1934 \[subsec. (k)(10) of this section\], as added by subsection (a), shall not be construed to reduce the annual rate of pay of any officer or employee of the Public Broadcasting Service or National Public Radio (or any successor organization) in any case in which (1) such officer or employee was appointed or named to any position in the Public Broadcasting Service or National Public Radio (or any successor organization) before the date of the enactment of this Act \[Nov.
 2, 1978\]; and (2) the annual rate of pay for such position, as in effect on such date of enactment, exceeds the maximum rate of pay established in section 396(k)(10) of the Communications Act of 1934 \[subsec. (k)(10) of this section\], as added by subsection (a).”